 This section allows for the documentation of excellence in teaching and learning through an abbreviated “feedback loop,” describing and reflecting upon a single instructional experience.
 The components of a feedback loop should include:

-- Brief description of learning episode/teaching situation: Content, level, and other information that provides a context for understanding your efforts.
+- Brief description of learning episode/teaching situation: In what context did the teaching situation occur?
+Present content, level, and other information that provides a context for understanding your efforts.

-- Description of approach taken to improve student learning: Describe rationale for approach as well as the approach taken.
+- Description of the approach taken to improve: What approach has been taken to address the need for change and why?
+Describe rationale for approach as well as approach taken.
 Approach taken to improve learning should have a link to the philosophy statement and include effective and engaging practices.

-- Assessment of approach taken to improve student learning: What data were collected – direct evidence of student learning, SETs, grades, student comments, results of peer review – to determine the effectiveness of the modification?
+- Assessment of approach taken to improve: What data were collected – direct evidence of student learning (such as assignments, observations in class), SETs, grades, student comments, results of peer review – to determine the effectiveness of the modification?

 - Relying on grades: grades can be curved, determined through forced ranking, and manipulated through other mechanisms.
-Grade determinations must be placed in context to demonstrate learning.
+Grade determinations must be placed in context to demonstrate learning and used in conjunction with other data like direct evidence of learning.

 - You may include an example of a student assignment in this section to illustrate your feedback loop.